 We recommend that you download it, unzip it, and place it in the same directory as your local copy of this Github repository.
 If you decide to put it somewhere else, you'll need to adjust the paths given in the "Set-up" sections of essentially all the notebooks.

 Be sure to do these additional installations from inside your virtual environment for the course!

 pip install -r requirements.txt

 from inside the course directory to install the core additional packages.

 requirements.txt so that it installs all the prerequisites that come with Anaconda.
 For Anaconda users, there's no need to edit it or even open it.

-The TensorFlow library has special installation instructions depending on your computing environment.
-The instructions are posted in
+The PyTorch library has special installation instructions depending on your computing environment.
+For Anaconda users, we recommend

 Anaconda comes with NLTK but not with its data distribution.
 To install that, open a Python interpreter and run